lbastigk/Nebulite/README.md

 retrieved values from JSON documents inside mathematical expressions are auto-casted to double.
 Expressions do not offer the ability to operate on non-double values (strings, arrays, objects).
-If the stored value is non-numerical, it is treated as `0.0`.
+If the stored value is non-numerical, the expression system tries to cast it to double, which results in 0.0 for non-castable values

 **Return Value Transformations:**
 Nebulite offers transformation functions of JSON values on retrieval.